codingvc/codingvc/_posts/2017-08-16-behind-the-scenes-at-a-vc-fund-part-1-deals-deals-deals.markdown

 ## Table of Contents

 VCs have 3 principal jobs: picking startups to invest in, helping startups after investing, and raising capital for the fund.
 Each of these jobs will be covered in its own post.
-(Part 2 will be posted next Friday.
-Part 3 will be posted the following week.)

-**Part 1**: Deals, Deals, Deals
+**Part 1**: Deals, Deals, Deals [this post]

 * <a href="#terminology">Basic Terms</a>
 * <a href="#finding">Finding Startup Investments</a>